zhong-j-yu/rekex/doc/UsersGuide.md

 name but a variable name, we are required to interpret `a(b)` as implicit multiplication `a*(b)`.
-This ambiguity cannot be resolved syntactically, if function names and variables names are not fixed.
+This ambiguity cannot be resolved syntactically, if available function names and variables names are unknown to grammar.
 Nor can we match `a(b)` with a more abstract construct and delay the interpretation post parsing, because `a(b)^c` could represent two different tree structures,